-Benzene products are toxic substances that have been linked to an increased risk for disease in humans.
-Inhaling benzene vapors may cause immediate death, and other workplace exposure to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).
+Benzene products are toxic substances that have been linked to an increased risk of disease in humans.
+Inhaling benzene vapors may cause immediate death, and other workplace exposure to the chemical has been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).

 What is Benzene?

 Benzene is a chemical compound that occurs naturally in the environment and can be manufactured synthetically as well, according to the U.S. Food and Drug Administration.
 This sweet-smelling chemical compound is colorless or slightly tinged yellow in its liquid form and is extremely flammable.

 Considered an aromatic hydrocarbon, benzene products are toxic substances that have been found to cause a wide variety of adverse side effects and complications in individuals who have been exposed to high concentrations of the chemicals for long periods of time.

 The most common ways for individuals to become exposed to benzene-toxic substances is through occupational or environmental sources.
 Exposure to benzene is typically harmful when individuals are exposed to high levels of the chemical or remain exposed to the chemical for long periods of time.

 Harmful short-term exposure to benzene typically occurs in one of three ways.
 Either the individual has breathed in high concentrations of benzene toxic substances, high levels of benzene have been absorbed through the skin, or benzene has contaminated food that the individual has eaten.